7 Best Practices for Data Governance

 Read more → How to apply product thinking to data

-How can you apply the product thinking mindset to data governance?
+How can you apply a data product mindset to data governance?

-In the case of data governance, you can identify each data domain as a data product, and appoint domain data owners, i.e., data product owners to govern the data they create.
-When you put the onus of managing data on the ones who create it, dealing with data accountability and trust issues becomes simpler.
+Identify each data domain as a data product, and appoint domain data owners, i.e., data product owners to govern the data they create.
+When you put the onus of managing data on the ones who create it, you simplify data accountability and trust issues.

-The data product owners are thereby responsible for making sure that the “data product” is:
+Therefore, data product owners make sure that the data product is: